 I was shocked recently to find out about the sudden death of someone who had a huge impact on my whole life.
 Huge impact meaning traumatic impact.
+My abuser.

 Over the past two years, I’ve been working hard on staying sober and delving deep into that trauma.

 Part of that was picturing what justice looked liked for me.